Khoka 420

-Khoka 420 is a Bengali romantic action comedy film directed by Rajib Biswas.
+Khoka 420 is a 2013 Indian Bengali-language romantic action comedy film directed by Rajib Biswas.
 The film stars Dev, Subhashree, Nusrat, Tapas Paul, Rajatava Dutta and others.
 The film is a remake of the 2010 Telugu film Brindavanam starring N. T. Rama Rao Jr., Samantha Ruth Prabhu and Kajal Agarwal.
 The film served as a spiritual sequel to the 2012 film Khokababu and the second installment of the Khokababu series.
-The film was dubbed into Hindi as "Mere Ustas 420".
+The film was dubbed into Hindi as "Mere Ustad 420".

 The film was released in the theatres on 14 June 2013.
 It marked the last on screen appearance of the veteran Bengali actor Haradhan Banerjee.
 The film became a major commercial success and became one of the highest grossing Bengali films of 2013.

 Plot

 Krish is the son of a rich man.
 He is romantically interested in Megha and Megha also loves Krish a.k.a.
 Krishna.
 Their relationship goes fine until Megha meets Bhoomi, and they become best friends.
 Bhoomi tells her best friend Megha about her rowdy and tough cousin who her family wants her to marry, but she does not want to.
 Megha gets worried about her friend and tells the problem to her boyfriend, Krish.
 Megha makes Bhoomi meet Krish and tells Krish to act as if he is Bhoomi's boyfriend and let Bhoomi's family know that Bhoomi is in a relationship with Krish.
 Krish does not agree at first but later agrees to help out Bhoomi.

 In the meantime, Bhoomi fall in love with Krish in reality.
 Krish also gets close to Bhoomi.
 Later, one day Krish gets to know that Megha and Bhoomi's fathers are step-brothers and they have a family rivalry between them from ages.
 Krish meets the two brothers' father and gets to know why they have the rivalry and also gets to know that grandfather wants them to be together again.
 The grandfather gives the responsibility to Krish to get the two families together again and if he is successful he will get the hand in marriage of Megha or Bhoomi – whomever he is in love with.
 Krish falls in a big problem as he is not interested in all this family rivalry.
 But later he decides to get the family together.
 In the meantime, Megha gets the wrong idea that Krish and Bhoomi are cheating her and Krish is in love with Bhoomi and not her.

 Due to the untimely death of Late Shri Haradhan Bandopadhay, the climax of the movie was changed which made it different from the original story of Brindavanam where Krish marries Bhoomi as Megha explained.